Friends To Liberty

 Our focus is in four areas:

-(1) develop the ends, ways, means and courage to lead and govern as a conservative;
+(1) Develop the ends, ways, means and courage to lead and govern as a conservative;

-(2) develop the capacity for good governance;
+(2) Develop the capacity for good governance;

-(3) have the means to compete in the information and cultural space, not devolving into propaganda or content management or restricting free
+(3) Have the means to compete in the information and cultural space, not devolving into propaganda or content management or restricting free

 speech but simply having the capability to tell people honestly who you are;